 This Official Copy of the Register of Title is enclosed within the Contract pack, provided by the seller’s solicitor.
 This then allows your conveyancer to carry out a title check on the same, to ensure there are no issues with the property’s title, but also to ensure that you are aware of the various matters affecting the property you are purchasing.
-For more information on the Contract pack, and what this includes, see our blog.
+For more information on the Contract pack, and what this includes, see our breakdown of it here.

 Within this document, it is the Proprietorship Register that we are concerned with, in respect of Certificates of Compliance.
 In this section, the interests of third-parties can be noted, by way of a restriction on the title.